Photo by micheile dot com on Unsplash

 If you’re finding it tricky to embrace the financial elements of indie publishing, read on for ALLi’s top tips for building a positive money mindset.

-Accept you are now a business
+Embrace you are now a business

 Understand your own relationship with money

 Since the digital revolution, authors are no longer reliant on gatekeepers or rich patrons to produce our work, and we can take control over all our financial transactions.
 Independent creators across all sorts of channels and platforms now make money directly from what they share with others.
-Why then shouldn't you?
+Why, then, shouldn't you?

 Tell yourself a different story

-For example, if you worry that money diminishes the value of your work, think of your favourite author.
+Think of your favourite author.
 How does their work make you feel?
 Think of the enjoyment their books have brought to you and countless readers.

-You wouldn’t begrudge your favourite author making the money they need to live comfortably, to support their family, or to be able to continue producing their books, would you?
+You wouldn’t begrudge your favourite author making the money they need to live comfortably, to support their family, or to be able to continue producing their books.
 And you would expect to pay to access their writing, right?
-Well, it’s the same for you.
-Your reader expectation is that a financial transaction happens in order to receive your work.
-It's not greedy, or selfish, or diminishes the value of what you produce.

 View money as a motivation for creativity